Lumexralph/portfolio_site/content/blog/cli-tool.md

 ### Design of uconv

-I want to be able to have a user experience of uconv by doing the following in the terminal
+I want to be able to create a user experience of uconv by doing the following in the terminal

 `uncon temperature 100 --from=c --to=k`